hightower8083/axiprop/README.md

 sampling of radial axis [[K. Oubrerie, I.A.
 Andriyash et al, J. Opt.
 24, 045503 (2022)](https://doi.org/10.1088/2040-8986/ac57d2)]
 - `PropagatorResamplingFresnel`: cylindical axisymmetric propagator based on the Fresnel approximation as given by `Eq.
 (4-17)` of [JW Goodman _Introduction to Fourier Optics_] and is suited for translations between far and near fields.
 - `PropagatorFFT2`: fully 3D FFT-based propagator
-- `PropagatorFFT2Fresnel`: ully 3D FFT-based propagator based on the Fresnel approximation
+- `PropagatorFFT2Fresnel`: fully 3D FFT-based propagator based on the Fresnel approximation

 ### Propagation with plasma models:
 - `Simulation` class includes a few algorithms (`'Euler'` `'Ralston'`, `'MP'`, `'RK4'`), method to provide adjustive steps, diagnostics